c0d3nh4ck/CTF-Writeups/README.md

-##  Writeups for CTF to keep notes of my work
+# Writeups for CTF to keep notes of my work

-Some description to learn how github works
+## List of CTFs